Tornado outbreak of March 31 – April 1, 2023: April 1

 More severe weather was expected later on April 1; in the Southeastern United States, the SPC issued a slight risk for severe weather for the possibility of damaging winds, although isolated large hail and tornadoes were also possible.
 Some marginally severe storms formed in Georgia that afternoon, although only sporadic damaging winds were observed from this line of storms before they quickly weakened and dissipated that afternoon and evening.
 Further to the north, another, much larger slight risk was issued across portions the Ohio Valley and Northeastern United States; wind damage, large hail, and isolated tornadoes were all possible that morning and afternoon.
-A slightly higher potential for tornadoes also existed in the Delaware Valley along with Central and South Jersey, where conditional supercell development was possible due to favorable wind profiles and an increasing amount of low-level moisture.
+A slightly higher potential for tornadoes also existed in the Philadelphia metropolitan area along with Central and South Jersey, where conditional supercell development was possible due to favorable wind profiles and an increasing amount of low-level moisture.
 Around mid-morning, a new line of strong to severe storms quickly formed behind the original weakening convection, producing widespread damaging wind gusts across northeastern Ohio as well as a weak EF0 tornado that struck Dundee, Michigan.
 As this line of storms approached western Pennsylvania, the SPC upped the wind damage threat from 15% to 30% at their 16:30 UTC outlook update, prompting the issuance of an enhanced risk for severe weather across eastern Ohio and southern New York along with most of Pennsylvania and New Jersey.
-The entire line of storms then weakened as they moved into limited moisture environment in central Pennsylvania, but the southern part of the line quickly intensified again as it moved into a more buoyant air mass over eastern Pennsylvania.
-As it moved eastward into the Delaware Valley, these severe storms again began to produce widespread wind damage.
+The entire line of storms then weakened as they moved into a limited moisture environment in central Pennsylvania, but the southern part of the line quickly intensified again as it moved into a more buoyant air mass over eastern Pennsylvania.
+As it moved eastward into the Philadelphia metropolitan area, these severe storms again began to produce widespread wind damage.
 Just to the east of Philadelphia and the Delaware River, an even greater amount of moisture along with strong deep layer wind shear and low-level veering of the winds had moved, as predicted, into Central and South Jersey; this aided in the development of embedded supercells within the severe squall line, which produced more damaging winds, isolated large hail, and several tornadoes.
 Seven tornadoes touched down in New Jersey, tying the November 1989 tornado outbreak for the most tornadoes in a single day in the state.
 Five of the tornadoes were produced by one cell in the line in Central Jersey with the last three being rated EF2.
 Additionally, as the severe squall line was reintensifying, one lone supercell developed south of Washington, D.C., and moved over the Delmarva Peninsula, where it spawned a destructive, low-end EF3 tornado that damaged or destroyed numerous homes and killed a person in Sussex County, Delaware.
 This was the first killer tornado in the state since 1983 and only the second tornado in Delaware to be officially rated F3/EF3 since modern records began in 1950.
 It was also the widest tornado on record in the state.
 The severe threat continued across the Delmarva Peninsula before all the storms shifted offshore shortly after 10 pm EDT, ending the outbreak.